What are microplastics?

 Within the REACH framework, substances can be subject to certain restrictions when the use of a substance poses an unacceptable risk to human health or the environment.
 Restrictions are applied to restrict (or even prohibit) the manufacturing, placing on the market (including importing), or use of a substance.
 Next to that, they can also impose relevant conditions such as requiring technical measures or specific labels.

 As part of its plastics strategy and sustainable development goals, the EC asked the European Chemicals Agency (ECHA) to complete a restrictions proposal (a so-called Annex XV report) for intentionally added microplastics used in products that are placed on the European market.
 The proposal (from January 2019) aims to ban microplastics in products such as cosmetics, laundry products, fertilisers, plant protection products, seed coating, and other applications.
-According to ECHA, the ban on microplastics would prevent the release of 500.000 tonnes of microplastics into the environment over a 20-year period.
+According to ECHA, the ban on microplastics would prevent the release of 500.000 tonnes of microplastics into the environment over a 20-year period [source].

-The proposal intends to ban products that contain microplastics from the EU market if these microplastics are inevitably released to our environment when the products are used.
+The proposal intends to ban products that contain microplastics from the EU market if these microplastics are inevitably released into our environment when the products are used.
 Products such as paints and inks may also contain microplastics, but their use does not inevitably lead to environmental releases.
 When the paint dries, the microplastic particles of the paint join together and form a film.
 Therefore these uses are not proposed to be banned.

-However, the proposal does require companies to give instructions on how users can prevent or minimise any residual releases of microplastics to the environment.
+However, the proposal does require companies to give instructions on how users can prevent or minimise any residual releases of microplastics into the environment.
 For example, instructions for paints that contain microplastics would need to describe how to clean paint residues from brushes and rollers without rinsing them into wastewater systems.
 Companies will also need to report these microplastic uses and releases to ECHA to ensure that residual releases are monitored and, if necessary, controlled in the future.

 Specifically for artificial turf sports pitches, the proposal outlines two options to control the releases of microplastic infill: a ban on placing them on the market, or the mandatory use of risk management measures.
 These options have different costs to society, but also different effectiveness in preventing releases.
 Upcoming regulatory changes regarding artificial grass infill are relevant for producers and users of biodegradable infill granulates.
 Only polymeric materials meeting extensive biodegradability testing and pass levels (such as OECD and or ISO testing) may be allowed when the restriction becomes enforced.